cnnrobrn/website-challenge/README.md

 - All combat data maintained in secure memory systems
 - Automatic cleanup of abandoned tactical sessions
 - Consider persistent storage for production tactical archives

+### 🎯 AI Behavior Changes (Latest Update)
+- **No Fallback Mechanisms**: If the ChatGPT API fails, the AI loses that round
+- **Strict Response Validation**: Invalid AI responses result in immediate failure
+- **Configuration-Based System**: Each game type has specific AI handling rules
+- **Pre-fetching Strategy**: AI moves are generated in advance for instant responses
+- **Human Advantage on Failure**: Any API error or invalid response grants victory to human player

 ---